karlusrex/FND/README.md

 # FND
-Flask-Nginx-Docker template based on jinja2 and gunicorn
+Flask-Nginx-Docker template based on jinja2 and gunicorn, see svelte branch for js template

 ---
 ## Requirements